 The quote in the title of this post is George R.R.
 Martin‘s advice to potential Hugo voters, drawn from an excellent blog post he made after the nominations were announced, The Puppy Wars Resume.

 I wish it didn’t cost $50 to take, though. $50 is a lot depending on one’s circumstances, and I bet there are plenty of folks interested in the Hugos for whom that $50 is a barrier to entry.
 But the sentiment is sound.

 I’m still reading, listening, and finding my feet as a Hugo Awards voter, but it’s a responsibility I take seriously — and no matter what happens, I’ll get to read some good books, and the awards themselves will be interesting.

-The two earliest fantasy and SF books that I read were, respectively, The Hobbit in second grade and Tunnel in the Sky in fourth grade.
+The two earliest fantasy and SF books that I read were, respectively, The Hobbit (paid link) in second grade and Tunnel in the Sky (paid link) in fourth grade.
 I might be forgetting something earlier in either case (or both), but I have “time stamps” for those two.